Good morning and welcome to this Tuesday post on Sugar…Why Sugar?

 A quick tip: Natural or plain full-fat yoghurt will contain about 4.7g of sugar per 100 gm, but this is lactose, not fructose.
 Lactose is a naturally occurring sugar in dairy and doesn’t affect the body in the same way that fructose does.

-Some fruit flavoured yoghurt have as much as the equivalent of 7 tsp of sugar…
+Some fruit flavoured yoghurt has as much as the equivalent of 7 tsp of sugar…

 From where I am standing you would only need a can of soda pop or yoghurt and you would be over your recommended daily guidelines.